 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-# Check the slope and intercept
+# Check the slope and interceptm3$coefficients

 (Intercept) Temp